Foreword to why I quit music

 Conclusion

 Marketing is also a powerful skill to learn.
-Many people and companies have great products or services, but it’s often marketing that sets successful ones apart.
+Many people and companies have great products or services, but it’s often effective marketing that sets successful ones apart.
 Take McDonald’s, for example.
 Despite offering unhealthy food, it enjoyed much global success because of its brilliant marketing strategies.
 Similarly, in music, some artists succeed more due to their marketing, not necessarily the quality of their music.